seldon/scrapy/docs/topics/request-response.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is usual for web sites to provide pre-populated form fields through ``<input
-type="hidden">`` elements, such as session related data or authentication
+type="hidden">`` elements, such as session-related data or authentication
 tokens (for login pages).
 When scraping, you'll want these fields to be
 automatically pre-populated and only override a couple of them, such as the
 user name and password.
 You can use the :meth:`FormRequest.from_response`